 In the past, before the internet became what it is today, fax machines ruled the peer-to-peer document sharing field.
 Every business on the planet had at least one fax machine—some even had a dedicated phone number for faxing.

 However, with the internet taking over how the majority of business processes work, fax had to adapt.
 And adapt it did.

 Now, businesses are able to send faxes over the internet using their desktop PCs or laptops.
 But how do people fax online using their PCs or laptops without a fax machine?

 The answer is through online fax software, programs, or services that you can run on your PCs.

 One of the top fax software for PCs right now is RingCentral Fax®.
-Businesses can subscribe to a RingCentral plan for standalone online fax service, or they can subscribe to RingCentral Office® or RingCentral Professional® through which online fax is a part of a bigger and more comprehensive cloud-based business communications solution.
+Businesses can subscribe to a RingCentral plan for standalone online fax service.

 With RingCentral, you get an easy and convenient way to fax from your computer.
 Simply add the recipient’s phone number, attach the document you want to fax, and send.